pudly/schmopera-hugo/content/articles/toni-castells-new-operas-new-science.md

 ---
-title: "Toni Castells: new operas, & new science"
+title: "Toni Castells: new operas, &amp; new science"
 ---

 ## What are the questions and themes that audiences will find in *2045: The Year Man Becomes Immortal?*